zicongmei/gke-byo-node/README.md

 This script is executed on the target Ubuntu worker node, using the pre-generated arguments provided by `generate-worker-args.sh`.
 It performs the following setup steps:
 *   **System Preparation**: Updates package lists, installs essential utilities (curl, gpg, apt-transport-https, dialog), and disables swap (a Kubernetes requirement).
-*   **CNI Plugin Installation**: Downloads and installs a standard version of CNI plugins (Container Network Interface) to `/opt/cni/bin`.
+*   **CNI Plugin Installation**: Downloads and installs a standard version of CNI plugins (Container Network Interface) to `/opt/cni/bin`, using the specified or default version.
-*   **Containerd Runtime Installation**: Downloads and installs a specific version of `containerd` from its GitHub releases, configures it to use the `systemd` cgroup driver, and enables/starts its service.
+*   **Containerd Runtime Installation**: Downloads and installs a specific version of `containerd` from its GitHub releases, configures it to use the `systemd` cgroup driver, and enables/starts its service, using the specified or default version.
 *   **Kubernetes Component Installation**: Downloads and installs specific versions of `kubelet` and `kubectl` binaries from official Kubernetes releases (`dl.k8s.io`) to `/usr/bin`.
 It also cleans up any pre-existing binaries to ensure a clean installation.
 *   **Credential Placement**: Decodes and places the cluster CA certificate, the node's private key, and its pre-signed client certificate into their respective paths (`/etc/kubernetes/pki/ca.crt`, `/var/lib/kubelet/<node-name>.key`, `/var/lib/kubelet/<node-name>.crt`).
 *   **Kubeconfig Generation**: Creates `kubeconfig` files for `kubelet` and `kube-proxy` in `/var/lib/kubelet/kubeconfig` and `/var/lib/kube-proxy/kubeconfig`, embedding the signed certificates and cluster information.